|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Sweet potato pie is a Southern favorite and commonly found on the holiday dessert table.
 But it most often contains milk and butter, so it is not safe for those with dairy allergies.
-It also would not be acceptable as part of a kosher meal if meat was served as a main course.
+It also would not be suitable as part of a kosher meal if meat was served as the main course.
 This sweet potato pie is dairy-free, substituting soy milk for regular and eliminating the butter.
-This pareve pie goes particularly well with turkey at Thanksgiving or any time of the year and is a nice alternative to kugel if you are looking for something new to serve for Shabbat lunch.
+This pareve pie goes particularly well with turkey at Thanksgiving or any time of the year and is a nice alternative to kugel if you are looking for something new to serve for fall Shabbat lunch.

-Preheat oven to 350 F. Place pie crusts in pie plates or tins.
+Preheat oven to 350 F. Place the pie crusts in pie plates or tins.
 Crimp the edges or use the tines of a fork to create a design.

 In a separate bowl, mix together the flour, cinnamon, and salt.
 Add to the potato mixture.
 Mix until smooth.

 Divide the sweet potato mixture evenly between the pie crusts.
 Level off the tops with a spatula.

 Bake pies for 45 to 50 minutes, or until a knife inserted into the centers come out clean.

 - One of the secrets to the best sweet potato pie is choosing the sweetest potatoes possible.
 You obviously can't do this by tasting them in the supermarket, but examining them closely will give you a hint.
 Scrape off a little of the peel to reveal the potato flesh; you want a bright orange or even a dark red.
 Basically, the darker the flesh, the sweeter the potato.

 - Instead of boiling the potatoes, you can bake them in a 450 F oven for 45 to 60 minutes, or until soft enough to mash with a fork.